 In order to start using Discord, you will first need to create and set up an account.
 This account will allow you to use Discord in your preferred web browser and quickly start finding communities for your favorite interests.
 You can then customize how you are notified of activity in those communities, making sure you always stay up-to-date.
 While this process is relatively straightforward, this article will explain the process so you can get started quickly.

-Get the most out of your Cloud VPS Hosting experience by joining one of the many tech-centric Discord servers!
+Get the most out of your VPS cloud server experience by joining one of the many tech-centric Discord servers!

 This article will cover:

 - Click Open Discord in your browser.

 - Enter the username you want to use and click the arrow.

 - A popup will appear and give you the option to Get Started with creating a new server, or skipping ahead to finish creating your account.
 Click Skip.

 - Discord will then ask you to claim and secure your account by entering your email address and setting a password.
 When done, click Claim Account.

 - A popup will appear to offer a download link for the Discord desktop application, click X to skip this for now.

 - To complete the account creation process, log into your email account and find the confirmation email.
 Click the link within that email to verify your new Discord account.